Kalaya Thai Kitchen

 While the atmosphere makes it a fun place to hang out, the outstanding food is what will keep Kalaya around for the long haul.
-Some of our favorite things on the menu are the starters - like the salty, fried fish cakes and shrimp ceviche appetizers.
+Some of our favorite things on the menu are the starters—like the salty, fried fish cakes.
 Another standout is the bright blue tapioca dumplings with a chewy shell and a sweet-and-spicy peanut shiitake filling.
 We wouldn’t hesitate to bring these dumplings as a gift to any alien race who makes first contact.

-There are also excellent salads to share - like a very spicy ground duck salad with lime leaves, scallions, and fried shallots.
+There are also excellent salads to share—like a very spicy ground duck salad with lime leaves, scallions, and fried shallots.
 The larger items on the menu are mostly curries and wok-fried or steamed dishes, and we suggest ordering a couple of different mains and pairing them together over sides of coconut, sticky, or jasmine rice.
-The stir-fried ground pork and the garlicky cabbage in fish sauce go great together over a pile of jasmine rice.
 And you don’t want to miss the eggplant, which pairs really well with the wok-fried monkfish and coconut rice.
 The menu setup makes it easy to order a whole bunch of things and pass around the bowls until everyone’s happy.